How many of these routes into the South Downs would you like to go on?

-Leave your car behind and get to know the countryside by going on these joyous jorneys.
+A list of the best bus routes though the South Downs National Park has been released to encourage visitors to leave their cars behind.

-South Downs National Park has released a list of 10 top-notch bus routes to get to know the countryside and leave your car behind.
+South Downs National Park Authority has released a list of ten top-notch bus routes to coincide with the car free day which took place on Wednesday, September 22.

-Car free day was on Wednesday, and to celebrate looking after the enviroment and leaving your car behind, Allison Thorpe, who leads access and recreation in the national park, has put together a list of journeys that offer a great day out in the South Downs.
+Allison Thorpe, who leads access and recreation in the national park, put together a list of journeys that offer a great day out in the South Downs in the hopes of encouraging more people to try public transport and look after the local environment.

 Route 1 from Worthing to Midhurst Did anyone mention picturesque views that warm the cockles of your heart?
 This journey has an endless supply!
 There are potential stop-offs at Stopham Vineyard and Winery, or if you’re a beer-lover, why not visit the Langham Brewery and Tap.
 The beauty of Cissbury Ring must be seen to be believed, while a visit to Petworth House combines stunning views with opulent art and history.